MicrosoftDocs/winrt-api/windows.ui.xaml.media.imaging/svgimagesource_opened.md

 ```

 ## -remarks
-When the Opened event occurs, it serves as the notification that any asynchronous operations have completed and all the properties of an **SvgImageSource** are ready for use.
+When the Opened event occurs, it serves as the notification that any asynchronous operations have completed and all the properties of an [SvgImageSource](svgimagesource.md) are ready for use.

-## -see-also

-## -examples